-Same as stripes, in New Zealand.
-Compare yellows, high, big ones; contrast unders.
+Same as solids, in New Zealand.
+Compare little, small, reds, low, spots, dots; contrast overs.

 Also known as 14.1 continuous pool.
 This game is played on a pocketed table with the fifteen object balls and a cue ball.
 Every shot must begin with a call, and if made, you get to continue calling shots.
 The idea is to reach a predetermined score before your opponent.
 When all but one ball remains, the rack is started over without the apex ball in position, and the last shot is called in such a way as to break the new rack and continue play.

 15d 21h 29m 29s

 The pool player who is at the table taking their shot.

 To give a handicap to an opponent where they have to win a specified number less games than the other player in order to triumph in the match.
 The name refers to posting games on the scorekeeping mechanism known as a wire, though it is employed when no actual use of the particular device is available or intended.

 When you have completed a shot by pocketing a ball into a pocket.